wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Use **Refresh** button at the top of "Dynamics 365 apps" page and wait untill the status of "Dynamics 365 Channel Integration Framework" app is changed to "Installed".

-### 2. Cisco Webex Contact Center for Microsoft Dynamics installation from AppSource
+### 2. Install Cisco Webex Contact Center for Microsoft Dynamics from AppSource

 - Click on **Open AppSource** at the top of the apps page one more time in order to navigate to AppSource.